howerj/rust-embed-forth/readme.md

 	eFORTH V 1984
 	 157E 2A82

-Type 'words' for a list of all implemented Forth functions, for about eForth visit <http://forth.org/eforth.html>, or look at the original [embed][] project.
+Type 'words' and hit return for a list of all implemented Forth functions, for about eForth visit <http://forth.org/eforth.html>, or look at the [embed][] project which is better documented.

-For a list of problems, a 'To-Do' list, and more comments about this project view the source file [embed.rs][]
+For a list of problems, a 'To-Do' list, and more comments about this project view the source file [embed.rs][].

 [Rust]: https://www.rust-lang.org/en-US/
 [embed]: https://github.com/howerj/embed